CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 where:

-- `hostAndPort` refers to one or more of the nodes of the Elasticsearch cluster as a comma-separated list.
+- `hostAndPortValues` refers to one or more of the nodes of the Elasticsearch cluster as a comma-separated list.
 - `clusterName` name of the Elasticsearch cluster.
 Defaults to "elasticsearch".
 - `numberOfShards` the number of primary shards that an index should have.
 Defaults to 5.
 - `numberOfReplicas` the number of replica shards (copies) that each primary shard should have.
 Defaults to 1.